Jeff11111/Munchausen/README.md

 tgui assets are licensed under a [Creative Commons Attribution-ShareAlike 4.0 International License](http://creativecommons.org/licenses/by-sa/4.0/).

 All assets including icons and sound are under a [Creative Commons 3.0 BY-SA license](https://creativecommons.org/licenses/by-sa/3.0/) unless otherwise indicated.

+NOTE: I don't give much of a shit about licensing this is purely copypasted so i don't get sued or anything.